gnolang/faucet-hub/README.md

 each faucet on the Hub is strongly advised to come with a [reCaptcha v2](https://developers.google.com/recaptcha/docs/display) set up.

-To set up a reCaptcha keypair for your faucet, check out the [reCaptcha Developer guide](https://developers.google.com/recaptcha).
-Once the reCaptcha is set up for your faucet domain, you will be able to use the public key to add your faucet in the Hub configuration.
+To set up a reCaptcha for your faucet, check out the [reCaptcha Developer guide](https://developers.google.com/recaptcha).
+Once the reCaptcha is set up for your faucet domain, you will be able to use the site key to add your faucet in the Hub configuration.

 ### Adding your faucet to the Hub
 After setting up your faucet and obtaining a reCaptcha keypair, adding your faucet